-Initiating systems network & product portfolio optimisation
+Initiating systems network and portfolio product optimisation

 The Group is undertaking a global project to rationalise its product portfolio, simplify and reduce its different technologies, and enable the optimisation of the initiating system (IS) plant network.
-This is expected to result in an increase in average IS plant utilisation from 48% to around 75% by 2023 and 80% by 2024.
+This is expected to result in an increase in average IS plant utilisation from 48 per cent to around 75 per cent by 2023 and 80 per cent by 2024.